mala-lab/out-of-distribution-detection-resources/README.md

 ![Posthoc]: An OOD scoring function to detect OOD samples is employed based on the pretrained deep neural network.

-![Training]: Training procedure is modified to faciliate model's capability in detecting out-of-distribution samples
+![Training]: Training procedure is modified to faciliate model's capability in detecting out-of-distribution samples.
+Models could be finetuned to accept outlier samples or trained in an end-to-end manner with additional synthesis outlier samples.

 ![Theoretical Analysis/Insights]: Theoretical justification for method is provided, or theoretical analysis is investigated to study the behavior of model on OOD data.